-most efficient manner possible; and Phasing the improvements in a way that maximizes the project's ultimate success, including the creation of 373 new affordable apartments in a revitalized community.
+Phasing the improvements in a way that maximizes the project's ultimate success, including the creation of 373 new affordable apartments in a revitalized community.

 The Applicant noted that as construction progresses, most existing households will be relocated on site once prior to moving into a new building.
 A few families may have to be relocated twice as dictated by available accommodations and construction scheduling.
-Applicant's current plans do not The contemplate off-site relocations during The Applicant acknowledged construction. that it is responsible for the payment of costs or expenses associated with the relocation of tenants on-site or off-site.
+Applicant's current plans do The off-site relocations during contemplate The Applicant acknowledged construction. that it is responsible for the payment of costs or expenses associated with the relocation of tenants on-site or off-site.

 The Applicant additionally committed to allow all households that reside at Brookland Manor at the commencement of the redevelopment in early 2018 with the right to return to the new Brentwood Village community.
 The Applicant expects that there will be 424 occupied units at the time that the redevelopment commences in 2018.
 The expected turnover of 60 units, from 484 occupied units (as of 6/2/15) to 424 (as of 1/1/18), will come from normal turnover, and is based on historic results (78 units turned over in 2012, 79 in 2013, and 47 in 2014).
-The Applicant's proposed Construction

-Phasing Plan will consist of three phases, described as follows:
+The Applicant's proposed Construction Phasing Plan will consist of three phases, described as follows:

-Phase 1 - Development of Block 7 - Phase 1 will include the development of up to a 200 unit senior citizen (limited to residents aged 62+) building and twenty-eight for-sale units in Block 7.
+Phase 1 - Development of Block 7 - Phase 1

+with each Second-Stage shall submit application a progress report regarding the status of the tenant relocation process and construction phasing plan detailed at Exhibit 104B.
+Failure of the Applicant to abide by the terms of the tenant relocation and construction phasing plan may be grounds for the denial of any pending application for a building permit or certificate of occupancy and shall be grounds for the revocation of any building ILANGUAGE IN ITALICS HAS BEEN PROVIDED IN RESPONSE TO OAG COMMENTS will include the development of up to a 200 unit senior citizen (limited to residents aged 62+) building and twenty-eight for-sale units in Block 7.
 There will also be a smaller 86 unit market rate building that will assist with tenant relocations.
 The senior citizen building in Phase 1 will consist of approximately 185 1BR apartments and fifteen 2BR apartments.
 The twenty-eight for-sale units in Phase 1 will be either "two over two" or townhouse units.